aggarwalprateek72/notes_app/README.md

 # notes_app
-Simple Notes Application using Node.js using lodash and yargs
+Simple Notes Application with Node.js using lodash and yargs